anistark/galactus/README.md

 ## Todo

-- [ ] Sort all files with size from a given directory.
+- [x] Sort all files with size from a given directory.
-- [ ] Compress files above a given size.
+- [x] Compress files above a given size.
+Using gzip.
 - [ ] Move the compressed file to s3(or any other place).
 - [ ] Delete the big files.